 Board Certifications: Internal Medicine, 1994; Infectious Diseases, 1997; Fellow, American College of Physicians, 2009

 Special Areas of Interest: Immunology of hepatitis C infections; HIV/HCV Coinfection; Tropical Infections

-Jonathan Moorman, MD, PhD is Professor of Medicine and Chief of the Division of Infectious Diseases at East Tennessee State University’s Quillen College of Medicine.
-He also serves as the Infectious Diseases section chief at the Veterans Affairs Medical Center in Mountain Home, Tennessee, and chairs the Department’s Research Committee.
+Jonathan Moorman, MD, PhD is Vice Chair of Research and Scholarship, Professor of Medicine and Chief of the Division of Infectious Diseases at East Tennessee State University’s Quillen College of Medicine.
+He also chairs the Department’s Research Committee.

 Dr. Moorman earned both his medical degree and his PhD in Molecular Medicine at the University of Virginia School of Medicine.
 He continued his training at UVA by completing his residency in Internal Medicine and his fellowship in Infectious Diseases at the UVA Health Sciences Center.